smr547/pbs_demo/raijin_pbs_tips.md

 You are going to get the best results by submitting your job to the ``express`` queue.
 But beware: ``express`` queue jobs are billed at three times the normal job rate.
 So use with care and close the session (ctrl-D) as soon as possible.

-## Measure memory requirements with augmented loggin
+## Measure memory requirements with augmented logging
 Here is some sample code that allows memory usage information to be appended to each log message generate by a Python program.
 This can be very helpful when trying to assess the real memory requirements of your pocess.